MelloSec/DKIMPossibleV2/README.md

 ## Usage
 I made this as easy as possible because of my own shortcomings.
+This is what it takes, this is waht it expects.
 Modify this as you see fit, the values will be passed from the Deploy script to the Gen-Whatever scripts to create the templates.
 Runs from .\Deploy\

 ### Generate a new Key Vault, use an S3 backend
 ```powershell